1.1 The Local Government and Social Care Ombudsman (LGSCO) is committed to:

 - Striving to ensure that the work environment is free from harassment and bullying and that everyone is treated with dignity and respect.
 There is a separate Dignity at Work Policy which deals with these issues

-- providing staff with appropriate and relevant advice and support in equality and diversity.
+- providing employees with appropriate and relevant advice and support in equality and diversity.

-1.4 The LGO will provide equality of opportunity in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits.
+1.4 The LGSCO will provide equality of opportunity in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits.

 1.7 When it makes decisions about how to deliver the service, it will consider any implications for Equality and Diversity.